wnet-ieg-2/pbs-passport-authenticate/README.md

 On activation, the plugin registers two rewrite rules that redirect to some custom template files:

 * `pbsoauth/authenticate`, which is an endpoint for our jQuery files to interact with during the authentication process
 * `pbsoauth/callback`, which will accept any callbacks from the PBS LAAS oAuth2 flow and forward the grant token to the appropriate script.
-The callback URI must then be registered with PBS as a valid redirect_uri for your LAAS key -- this is typically done via email.
+The callback URI must then be registered with PBS as a valid redirect_uri for your LAAS key -- this is typically done via a ticket on the PBS Digital Support portal.
 * `pbsoauth/loginform`, which generates a page that displays login options.
 * `pbsoauth/activate`, which generates a page that allows a member to enter an activation code.
 * `pbsoauth/userinfo`, which generates a page that displays the current member status of the logged-in visitor, for instance if they're expired or not activated.